yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

 ## 6. Code Architecture and Future Outlook

-**Modular Design:** The tool is separated into multiple modules, with each file serving a specific purpose:
+**Module Design:** The tool is separated into multiple modules, with each file serving a specific purpose:

 - `PVSizer_DssBasicFunctions.py`: Handles fundamental OpenDSS interactions and element creation.
 - `PVSizer_DssPowerFlowFunctions.py`: Contains advanced simulation logic, such as running time-series power flow and checking for violations.